usharamani/hello/README.md

 This is my first Python program
-I think this is awesome, hope I can make somthing useful with this
+I think this is awesome, hope I can make something useful with this